e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 In the field of self-sovereign identities, there are many initiatives developing different solutions.
 There are currently few globally acknowledged standards and systems in use; a dominant design has yet to establish itself.
 To realise the aspiration of an open, publicly used trust infrastructure and scenarios that use the e-ID and extend it with further value-adding services and credentials, it is necessary to define an initial technological framework for Switzerland.

 The decision on the technologies will offer a certain degree of stability for the development teams providing the basic underlying infrastructure.
 Furthermore, those who intend to use the e-ID and its underlying trust infrastructure to independently verify and issue credentials will attain a certain degree of stability for their own software development.
-To satisfy this, the federal e-ID team wants to take a decision on the core technologies used for credential transmission and credential-related communication, as well as on the format of credentials, in early 2024.
+To satisfy this, the Confederation wants to take a decision on the core technologies used for credential transmission and credential-related communication, as well as on the format of credentials, in early 2024.

 It is important to state that the concept of digital identities based on SSI is still young, and dynamic changes and further evolution will occur.
 The decision that will be taken should be understood as a **starting point** that is likely to **evolve**.
 The e-ID will not be a system developed once and then operated indefinitely without changes.
 Continual development and adaptation to new circumstances will be required to ensure long-term service continuity, security, and interoperability.